 Collaboration posts are available for feed posts and Reels.
 You cannot add collaborators to Instagram Stories.

-You can add up to five collaborators on a single Instagram post or Reel, including the original creator.
-In practice, most brands and creators use one collaborator per post to keep the authorship clear and the visual presentation clean.
+You can add up to five accounts as collaborators on a single Instagram post or Reel, including the original creator.
+That means you can invite up to four additional accounts.

 The post will not go live immediately.
 It remains hidden until the collaborator accepts the invitation.
 Once they accept, the post publishes simultaneously to both profiles and enters both sets of followers' feeds.